hcjimmy/dic/Readme.md

 #### Prerequisites

-Install `cmake`, `clang` and `ninja`, these are tools necessary to build this program.
+Install `git`, `cmake`, `clang` and `ninja`, these tools are necessary (/useful) to get the code and build this program.

-It'll probably be simpler to install them through a package manager like [`scoop`](https://scoop.sh/) or [`chocolate`](https://chocolatey.org/install#individual); then you'll just need to run `choco install cmake llvm ninja` or `scoop install main/cmake main/llvm main/ninja` and it'll install and add them to your PATH.
+It'll probably be simpler to install them through a package manager like [`scoop`](https://scoop.sh/) or [`chocolate`](https://chocolatey.org/install#individual); then you'll just need to run `choco install git cmake llvm ninja` or `scoop install main/git main/cmake main/llvm main/ninja` and it'll install and add them to your PATH.

 (I don't have windows, but the above commands *should* work).

 #### Steps

-- Clone this repository (or just download the code above).
-- Enter the `build` directory inside it (in cmd/powershell, you can shift+right click in windows file-manager IIRC).
+- Enter the directory you'd like to keep the source-code (in cmd/powershell, you can shift+right click in windows file-manager IIRC).
 - Run:
 ```
+git clone --recurse-submodules https://github.com/hcjimmy/dic.git # Download code
+cd dic\build                              # Enter build directory
-cmake ../src -DCMAKE_BUILD_TYPE=Release
+cmake ..\src -DCMAKE_BUILD_TYPE=Release   # Prepare to build
-cmake --build . --config Release
+cmake --build . --config Release          # Build
 ```

-This should make the binary `dic.exe` (either in the current directory or in the `Release` folder).
+After the last command, the binary `dic.exe` should've been created (either in the current directory or in the `Release` folder).

 Now outside windows, I know running `cmake --install .` should do the trick (and on windows it'll probably install it in Program Files or something [this is a cmake feature]); but this is a CLI program (command line interface), you'll need to add it to your PATH.